-Best TV wall mounts Buying Guide: Welcome to What Hi-Fi?’s round up of the best TV wall mounts you can buy in 2020.
+Best TV wall mounts Buying Guide: Welcome to What Hi-Fi?’s round-up of the best TV wall mounts you can buy in 2023.

-Sounds simple, right?
-But there are a few things you need to consider first.
-For example, do you want a fixed, tilted or full motion mount?
+It needn't be daunting, but there are several decisions that you need to make first.
+For starters, do you want a fixed, tilted or full-motion mount?

-A fixed mount is exactly as it sounds – it’s fixed and can’t be moved – so you’ll need to make sure the height and location is correct from the get go.
-Tilted allows you to tilt the TV’s position downwards, which can help when TVs have to be mounted higher than ideal for a good viewing angle, while a full motion mount can usually swing out between 90 and 180 degrees to help with tight spaces or several viewing positions.
+A fixed mount is more or less as it sounds – it’s fixed and doesn't move – so you’ll need to make sure the height and location are correct from the get-go.
+Tilted mounts allow you to tilt the TV’s position downwards, which can help if it has to be mounted higher than you might like - above a fireplace, for example.
+A full-motion mount can usually swing out between 90 and 180 degrees to help with tight spaces or several viewing positions.

-Next, you’ll need to check that the bracket you're eyeing up is capable of handling the size and weight of your TV.
-This is usually clearly stated, and should be strictly adhered to – they don’t list them for fun.
+Next, you’ll need to check that the bracket you've got your sights set on can handle the size and weight of your TV.
+This is usually clearly stated and should be strictly adhered to – they don’t list them for fun.

 You’ll also need to know your TV’s VESA size.
 This is the standard used for TV brackets and wall mounting systems and is the distance between the four mounting holes on the back of the TV, measured in millimetres.